 For learners, the courses are immediately more relevant because participants no longer have to spend time going over material they've already mastered.
 They can complete modules at their own paces and drill down into content, focusing on areas that are of particular interest to them and relevant to their positions.

 The changing face of corporate training

 Competency-based learning gives both employers and employees flexibility.
-Most important, it ensures that employees get something of real value from training.
+Most important, it ensures that employees get something of real value from effective business training.
 Learners will walk away with skills that will benefit the company immediately and that they can carry with them throughout their careers.